 - 2 cups of Chicken broth

-1. Place the guajillo peppers in a medium saucepan with the 2 cups of water over a medium high heat.
-When water starts boiling turn heat down and simmer for 5 minutes.
+- Place the guajillo peppers in a medium saucepan with the 2 cups of water over a medium-high heat.
+When water starts boiling turn heat down and simmers for 5 minutes.
 Remove saucepan from heat, cover and set aside.

-2. Remove pork tenderloin from package and pat dry with pepper towels.
-Heat oil in a 12-inch nonstick skillet over medium high heat until hot.
+- Remove pork tenderloin from package and pat dry with pepper towels.
+Heat oil in a 12-inch nonstick skillet over medium-high heat until hot.
 Cook tenderloin until well browned on all sides, about 10-15 minutes.
 Transfer pork to a large plate and cover with aluminum foil forming a tent.
 Let it rest.

-3. Meanwhile, chop tomatoes and onion, place in a blender along with chipotle peppers, peanuts, garlic cloves, cinnamon, black pepper corns, drained guajillo peppers and chicken broth.
+- Meanwhile, chop tomatoes and onion, place in a blender along with chipotle peppers, peanuts, garlic cloves, cinnamon, black peppercorns, drained guajillo peppers and chicken broth.
 Process until smooth.

-6. Remove skillet from heat and let pork rest in sauce for 5 minutes, then slice 1/2 inch thick.
+- Remove skillet from heat and let pork rest in the sauce for 5 minutes, then cut into ½ inch thick slices.
 Serve, with rice or black beans and drizzled pork meat with the peanut sauce.